darkares23/hholberton-system_engineering-devops/0x01-shell_permissions/README.md

 7. groups: Prints group information and permissions

-8. add permision with numerals
+8. Add permision with numerals

-9. set the mode of a file
+9. Set the mode of a file

-10. copy other file mode
+10. Copy other file mode

-11. give permissions to all directory files and folders
+11. Give permissions to all directory files and folders

 12. Create a directory with permissions

-13. change the group owner
+13. Change the group owner

 14. Change the owner and group owner of a file

 15. Changes the owner and the group owner of the file symbolic link

-16. changes the owner only if it is from a specific owner (--from)
+16. Changes the owner only if it is from a specific owner (--from)

+17. Play StarWars movio on terminal.

+18. make man page exe